 “Given the number of interviews being scheduled in the period, and given the number of interviewers actually accepting interview requests, can our company effectively reach our hiring goal?”

-Additionally, interviewer load balancing is a frequently-discussed topic.
-Companies want more eligible interviewers to conduct interviews and not burden their “go-to” interviewers.
+Additionally, interviewer load balancing is a popular topic.
+Above all, companies want more eligible interviewers to conduct interviews and not burden their “go-to” interviewers.
 Understanding every interviewer’s engagement in the interviewing process gives power to recruiting teams to make smart decisions about growing their interviewer pools.

 With the right recruiting metrics at your fingertips, you can understand your current recruitment situation.
 This helps you develop a quantifiable plan to hire the right people at the right time, faster.